 The first thing you should know is that online community platforms are very different from traditional forum software.

-Plus native apps make it easy for your users to access your community on the go and they can be the difference between someone visiting your community once and never returning vs someone participating actively.
+- Mobile Apps: Native apps make it easy for your users to access your community on the go and they can be the difference between someone visiting your community once and never returning vs someone participating actively.

 Beyond this, there are other features which may or may not be important for you depending on what type of online community you want to build and what is your end goal.

-For example, if you want to sell access to your community or create a membership site, you’ll need monetization tools like payment processing, checkout pages, etc.
+So if you want to sell access to your community or create a membership site, you’ll need monetization tools like payment processing, checkout pages, etc.

 Another such feature is single sign-on (SSO) functionality.
 For example, if you have your online course on a different platform, you would want your community platform to integrate with your online course software.